-How to Cut a Classic Portuguese
+How to Cut a Portuguese Gem Design

 The classic Portuguese (Vargas) cut has 161 facets on it.
 Because of the depth that is needed to cut that many tiers and facets the stone/design is pretty deep.
 The depth of the original limits the material that will work well in it to basically refractive indexes 1.76 and higher.

 The lower indexes just do not perform well in the old style Portuguese cut because of the depth needed to cut the design.
 In lower refractive indexes there is always a fairly large dead area in the stone (either in the center or out around the crown, depending on the angles used).
 With this in mind I went to the drawing board (or computer in my case) to see if I could come up with a design that would have the style and flavor of the old cut and yet have a good performance in lower refractive indexes.